 If you want an FHA home loan, remember the above items are myths!
 FHA loans are easy to get and are a great deal for many Americans.

-Credit Standards on FHA Home Loans
+Credit Standards on FHA Home Financing

 Have you been paying rent for years with bad credit?
 You may believe that you have no choice but to continue to pay the mortgage of your landlord.
 But what if the dream of home ownership is more possible right now than you thought?